Welcome to Country Squire Magazine, Dear Reader.

 We do not wish to compete with the Sunday newspapers.
 Instead we have decided to keep Sundays as a day of rest.
 So we shall not be posting articles on Sundays or on the big Christian feast days like Easter and Christmas.
 On Sundays, our Vicar will post something prayerful (no preaching).
 If you’d rather not read it, feel free to catch up on the myriad other articles published during the week.

-To quash any complaints about elitism or sexism in the Magazine’s title, Country Squire Magazine is for all – whether knights, squires, yeomen, squiresses or even goatherds!
+To quash any complaints about elitism or sexism in the Magazine’s title, Country Squire Magazine is for all – we really mean that.
 There is certainly no sexism or elitism to be found here.

 Country Squire Magazine is an independently-run website.
 CSM has no ties to existing media groups and is a stand-alone enterprise.
 Its writers come from all across the globe and the site is hosted from outside of the UK.

 If You have any questions about Country Squire Magazine or would like to use the website for Advertising or PR purposes then by all means contact us using the contact form on the contact page.
-Thank You so much, Dear Reader, for Your interest.
+Thank You so much, Dear Readers, for Your interest.

 For Country Squire Magazine’s Terms & Conditions please look here.